ASTM Committee E-4

 The following article was written by George Vander Voort to commemorate the 75th anniversary of the founding of ASTM Committee E-4 on Metallography.
-It describes the history of ASTM Committee E-4 from 1916, when it was organized, to 1991 when the article was written.
-It originally appeared in ASTM Standardization News, May, 1991 as "75 Years of Metallography, The ASTM Committee E-4 Perspective" and is reproduced here with the kind permission of Mr. Philip Lively, assistant VP for publications, marketing, and information technology at ASTM.
+It describes the history of ASTM Committee E-4 from 1916 (when it was organized) to 1991 when the article was written.
+It originally appeared in ASTM Standardization News, May, 1991 as "75 Years of Metallography, The ASTM Committee E-4 Perspective" and is reproduced here with the kind permission of Mr. Philip Lively, who was assistant VP for publications, marketing, and information technology at ASTM at the time.

 ASTM Committee E-4 on Metallography, organized on Oct.
 10, 1916, grew out of Committee E-1 on Methods of Testing (as is true of many other "E" committees).
 At that time, standard E1-16, Methods of Testing (originally adopted in 1910) consisted of five parts, the last entitled "Methods for Metallographic Tests of Metals" requiring somewhat less than three pages.
 The organizational efforts were chaired by Edgar Marburg, ASTM's Secretary-Treasurer, who died in 1918.